Almaty Metro: Future plans

 The 5.52 km extension to Kalkaman and Western Bus Station is predicted for completion in 2025.
 Phase 3 will start after the completion of Phase 2 and will consist of a northern extension of 8.76 km, predicted for completion before 2035.

 Incidents

 Death of a worker - February 2006

-In February, a worker died at the construction of the subway.
-At about 9 a.m., worker Ali Sulekbayev fell under the wheels of a KamAZ.
+In February 2006, a worker died during the construction of the subway.
+At about 9 a.m., worker Ali Sulekbayev fell under the wheels of a KAMAZ.
 The 22-year-old Sulekbayev was an employee of AlmatyMetroKurylys JSC.
-"The KAMAZ was not registered with the traffic police.
+The KAMAZ was not registered with the traffic police.